1.Preface

 VersionN/A

-RedSync shows all custom fields associated with Issues in the dropdown list to select.
-The dropdown list may contain custom fields unrelated to the current project; hence please avoid selecting those custom fields.
+RedSync shows all custom fields associated with Redmine issues in the dropdown list to select.
+The dropdown list may contain custom fields unrelated to the current project; hence, please avoid selecting those custom fields.

-Make the synchronization settings from Trello’s to Redmine’s custom fields.
+Make the synchronization settings from Trello’s custom fields to Redmine’s custom fields.

 Types of Trello’s Custom FieldsTypes of Redmine’s Custom Fields